Section 6.04 - Reference Brief

-FedRAMP 20x: What the New Authorization Path Costs in 2026
+FedRAMP 20x: The Automation-First Authorization Path

 FedRAMP 20x is the automation-first authorization model replacing narrative-based documentation with machine-readable security evidence.
 It represents the most significant change to FedRAMP since the program's inception and could reduce authorization costs by 50-70%.
-Updated 11 April 2026.

 Estimated 20x Cost (Low/Moderate)